kwieben/nav_bar/README.md

 <!--
   Coded by:
     Kristopher Wieben
-  Created for class and use on my websites.
-  Feel free to use this code and contribute! =)
+Navbar.js is some early javascript code created as part of a class project.
+Feel free to use or contribute! =)

 -->